KevinMcT/imbalanced/index.md

 ## Join us (How can you join?!)

+The current core is just north of 20 players fairly evenly spread out across all classes.
+Thus we're not full on any given class as of right now!

 If you can't get a hold of an officer ingame, follow the link below and we'll get in touch asap.
 [Apply](https://forms.gle/L4999y2iGFdHx6Sf9)

 ## Progress